- What do I need to do to arrange to move my John Lewis Broadband services?

 7. How fast will broadband be at my new property?

-We'll give you the fastest speed that your telephone line and broadband product can support (up to 17Mb, 38Mb or 76Mb*).
+We'll give you the fastest speed that your telephone line and broadband product can support (average download speeds of 10Mb, 36Mb or 66Mb*).
 Call us and Customer support will give you a speed estimate.

 Find out more in our broadband speed guide.